8go/TrezorHash/README.md

 Cancel, Quit: Esc, Control-Q
 Version, About: Control-T

-Requires: python 2.7 and PyQt4 and trezorlib library.
+Requires: python 2.7 or 3.4+ and PyQt4 and trezorlib library.
-Tested on Linux on Python 2.7.
+Tested on Linux on Python 2.7 and 3.4.

 BTW, for testing 'xsel -bi', 'xsel -bo' and 'xsel -bc' set, write and clear the clipboard on Linux.
 ```